ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>A chance of rain showers before 5pm.
 Mostly cloudy, with a high near 44.
-West wind 6 to 9 mph.
+West wind around 9 mph.
 Chance of precipitation is
          30%.<br></div>
    </p>
    <p>